MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Remote-Web-Access-in-Windows-Server-Essentials.md

 -   [Find your domain name service provider](../windows-server-essentials-manage/Manage-Remote-Web-Access-in-Windows-Server-Essentials.md#BKMK_Find)

 ###  <a name="BKMK_DNOverview"></a> Domain names overview
  A domain name uniquely identifies your server on the Internet.
 Domain names consist of at least two parts: a top level domain name (TLD) and a second level domain name.
-For example, in contoso.com, “com” is the TLD and “contoso” is the second level domain name.
+For example, in contoso.com, “com�? is the TLD and “contoso�? is the second level domain name.

  While you are away from your office, you can use your domain name to access shared files on the server or computers on the network.
 You can also manage your server when you are away.
 For example, you register contoso.com for your server.
 When you are away from your office, you can open a web browser on your laptop and type **contoso.com** in the address text box to connect to the instance of Remote Web Access that you set up on Windows Server Essentials.

 ###  <a name="BKMK_PersonalizedNames"></a> Understand Microsoft personalized domain names
  A Microsoft personalized domain name includes the following features:

--   A custom domain name for [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)] (for example, *yourhostname*.remotewebaccess.com).
+-   A custom domain name for --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access (for example, *yourhostname*.remotewebaccess.com).
 Your domain name is associated with your public IP address.

--   A DNS dynamic update protocol service so that [!INCLUDE[sbs8_rwa](../windows-server-essentials-manage/includes/sbs8_rwa_md.md)] using your domain name will not be interrupted if your public IP address changes.
+-   A DNS dynamic update protocol service so that --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Remote Web Access using your domain name will not be interrupted if your public IP address changes.
 Typically, Internet Service Providers (ISPs) for your organization’s broadband connections provide dynamic public IP addresses that can change.

 -   A trusted certificate associated with the domain name.